 Cromwell Gephart purchased the property at public auction for \$10,000 and enriched the house with a columned porch, exterior shutters, and pediment dormers.
-The house was donated to the Cumberland Cultural Foundation in 1999 by Mrs. Jeanette Gilchrist to become a gallery named in memory of her husband, C. William Gilchrist, a patron of the Arts.
+The house was donated to the Cumberland Cultural Foundation in 1999 by Mrs. Jeanette Gilchrist to become a gallery named in memory of her husband, C. William Gilchrist, a patron of the arts.

-- Washington Street The former Walsh House, which is currently occupied by the Allegany County Board of Education, was constructed in the 1860's.
-Built in the Second Empire Revival style, the structure was built by William Walsh, a noted local lawyer who occupied a seat for two terms in the United States House of Representatives in the 1870's.
-Bishop James Walsh, who was born in the house, was a prisoner of Communist China for twelve years, and a local Cumberland school was named in his honor. - GORDON-ROBERTS HOUSE: 218 Washington Street Another impressive example of the Second Empire style, the structure was built in 1867 by Josiah Gordon, a state legislator and president of the C&O Canal.
-The Allegany County Historical Society now maintains the building as the Gordon-Roberts History House, a museum filled with historical displays such as antiques and art, toys, hand-blown glass, and furniture. - MCKAIG MANSION: 528 Washington Street The Colonial Revival style mansion was built in 1890 by Merwin McKaig, and later, his son William Wallace McKaig III, oversaw the many family interests, including the McKaig Foundry, Cumberland Steel, Liberty Trust Company, and the Fort Cumberland Hotel.
-Following William's death in 1963, a scholarship fund was established for students from Allegany and Carrett Counties in Maryland and certain nearby Pennsylvania and West Virginia counties in the name of his wife, Lalitta Nash McKaig. - MUNCASTER HOUSE: 532 Washington Street Walter J. Muncaster, the founder of Cumberland Steel, built this Georgian Revival house in 1912.
+27 BOARD OF EDUCATION BUILDING/THE WALSH HOUSE: 108 Washington Street - The former Walsh House, which is currently occupied by the Allegany County Board of Education, was constructed in the 1860s.
+Built in the Second Empire Revival style, the structure was built by William Walsh, a noted local lawyer who occupied a seat for two terms in the United States House of Representatives in the 1870s.
+Bishop James Walsh, who was born in the house, was a prisoner of Communist China for twelve years, and a local Cumberland school was named in his honor.

+23 GORDON-ROBERTS HOUSE: 218 Washington Street - Another mpressive example of the Second Empire style, this structure was built in 1867 by Josiah Gordon, a state legislator and president of the C&O Canal.
+The Allegany County Historical Society now maintains the building as the Gordon-Roberts History House, a museum filled with historical displays such as antiques and art, toys, hand-blown glass, and furniture.

+MCKAIG MANSION: 528 Washington Street - The Colonial Revival style mansion was built in 1890 by Merwin McKaig, and later, his son William Wallace McKaig III, oversaw the many family interests, including the McKaig Foundry, Cumberland Steel, Liberty Trust Company, and the Fort Cumberland Hotel.
+Following William's death in 1963, a scholarship fund was established for students from Allegany and Garrett counties in Maryland and certain nearby Pennsylvania and West Virginia counties in the name of his wife, Lalitta Nash McKaig.

+30 MUNCASTER HOUSE: 532 Washington Street - Walter J. Muncaster, the founder of Cumberland Steel, built this Georgian Revival house in 1912.
 The style reflects a shift in architectural tastes away from the vertical elements, which characterized Washington Street residences in the 19th century, toward the horizontal lines that became popular in the 20th century.
-Additionally, the building is faced in stucco. - LOWDERMILK HOUSE: 527 Washington Street This representation of the Italianate style was built circa 1860 by William Lowdermilk.
-Lowermilk is noted especially for his publication entitled, "History of Cumberland."
+Additionally, the building is faced in stucco.

+31 LOWDERMILK HOUSE: 527 Washington Street - This representation of the Italianate style was built circa 1860 by William Lowdermilk.
+Lowermilk is noted especially for his publication entitled "History of Cumberland."
 However, he was also the founder of the first daily newspaper in Cumberland, "The Daily Transcript."
-Additionally, he was appointed the postmaster of Cumberland by President Ulysses Grant and served this term for eight years. - WOMEN'S CIVIC CLUB: 515 Washington Street Known as the Magruder House, the design of the Women's Civic Club represents the Gothic Style and features carved wooden trim.
+Additionally, he was appointed the postmaster of Cumberland by President Ulysses Grant and served this term for eight years.

+32 WOMEN'S CIVIC CLUB: 515 Washington Street - Known as the Magruder House, the design of the Women's Civic Club represents the Gothic style and features carved wooden trim.
 James Magruder, who married Mary Lynn, the daughter of David Lynn, a Revolutionary War Captain, built the structure circa 1855.
-In fact, Allegany County's first tourism effort originated from this building out of the leadership of the president of the organization in 1960, Juanita Isiminger.
+In fact, Allegany County's first tourism effort originated from this building out of the leadership of the president of the organization, Juanita Isiminger, in 1960.

-FOR MORE INFORMATION ON TRAVEL PLANS AND EXPERIENCES IN HISTORIC CUMBERLAND VISIT www.mdmountainside.com brochure design by curlyreds
+FOR MORE INFORMATION ON TRAVEL PLANS AND EXPERIENCES IN HISTORIC CUMBERLAND VISIT WWW.MDMOUNTAINSIDE.COM brochure design by curlyreds

-HISTORIC WALKING MAP
+HISTORIC WALKING TOUR OF DOWNTOWN CUMBERLAND

-OF